redox-os/website/content/news/this-month-260331.md

 - (libc) Wildan Mubarok implemented long double support in the `printf()` function
 - (libc) Wildan Mubarok implemented `pthread_rwlock_clock[rd/rw]lock`
 - (libc) Wildan Mubarok implemented cache in dynamic linker using shared memory
+- (libc) Wildan Mubarok implemented cache on `exec` reusing the dynamic linker cache
 - (libc) Wildan Mubarok added more `sysconf` POSIX constants to fix `wget` compilation
 - (libc) Wildan Mubarok defined more feature macros in `unistd` to fix `boost` compilation
 - (libc) Wildan Mubarok reduced the dynamic linker initialization time
+- (libc) Wildan Mubarok fixed a dynamic linker crash due to cyclic dependencies
 - (libc) Wildan Mubarok fixed a static linker error caused by `setjmp` in ARM64
 - (libc) Wildan Mubarok fixed `pthread_rwlock` function timeout handling
 - (libc) Wildan Mubarok fixed `pthread_rwlock_timed[rd/rw]lock` by using real-time clock
 - (libc) Wildan Mubarok fixed a memory overflow bug in `fnmatch`
 - (libc) Wildan Mubarok updated the tests to build with `glibc` for comparisons
 - (libc) Landon Propes fixed a bug that caused many false test errors due to `fgetws` always returning `NULL` in `EOF`, now it only return `NULL` in errors
-- (libc) Mustafa Oz implemented integer overflow handling in the `sys_select` function
+- (libc) Mustafa Oz implemented integer overflow handling in the `select()` function
 - (libc) auronandace moved some headers to their `cbindgen` configuration
 - (libc) auronandace fixed a bug in `inet_pton` when there are too many leading zeros in an octet
 - (libc) auronandace fixed the `strncmp` checking in `getgrnam_r`